 Everything is different this year.
 The team here at DraftKings is normally close together and we are bouncing ideas off of each other.
 Now we are separated.
 Booking is booking.
 Out of all of this, we are going to learn some things we didn’t know, and it’s not going to be the same.
 It’s going to be a lot better.

 Betting with the heart (home team) or head?

 The Steelers and the Eagles have passionate fan bases.
 For DraftKings in Pennsylvania, do you see more bets on those teams because of the fan base?

 We certainly do.
 But I can also tell you that the local clientele (within an individual state’s boundaries), when a team starts to go bad, they’ll bet against them quickly.
 If they see their team not doing well and not giving a good effort, they will go the opposite way.
 They are not afraid to bet against them.

-In Pennsylvania at DraftKings, the Tampa Bay Buccaneers have the most amount of bets and highest handle to win the Super Bowl.
-The Steelers are third for Super Bowl handle and the Eagles are fifth.
+In Pennsylvania at DraftKings, the Tampa Bay Buccaneers have the most bets and highest handle to win the Super Bowl.
+The Steelers are third for Super Bowl handle, and the Eagles are fifth.

 For NFL MVP, the most bets were placed on Carson Wentz, but Drew Brees has a higher handle.